eastarpen/ping-charts/doc/setup.md

 ## Update

-Using [client-update](../scripts/client-update) and [server-update](../scripts/server-update) to update client and server to the latest version.
+After setting up the project by one-click scripts, you can use [client-update](https://github.com/eastarpen/ping-charts/blob/master/scripts/client-update) and [server-update](https://github.com/eastarpen/ping-charts/blob/master/scripts/server-update) to update client and server to the latest version.

 ## Customization